sorinboia/hugo-azure-experience-aws-ac2.0/content/020_terraform/010_terraform_apply_1.md

 cd terraform
 ```

-2. Run the following commands, terraform plan will show us what it is going to be deployed in AWS by Terraform:
+2. Run the following commands, terraform plan will show us what it is going to be deployed in Azure by Terraform:
 ```bash
 terraform init
 terraform plan